-The Council will only allow one commercial clothing collection to take place per month where no National Exemption Order is held.
+The Council will usually only allow one commercial clothing collection to take place per month where no National Exemption Order is held.
 Where a charity carries out its own collections without third party involvement, these may be licensed at the same time as an NEO collection if there is space available in the diary.
 We will not usually licence a commercial clothing collection at any time where nationally exempted charities are also carrying out a clothing collection.
 This is in accordance with our Charity Collections Policy 2020 - 2023.
 Each application is treated on its merits.

 Some collections do not need a licence.
 Unlicensed collections and those pending approval are listed below.

 The following commercial clothing collection companies and/or charities have been refused permission to collect in Runnymede within the last 7 years:

 Information received from residents (usually collection bags being delivered to residents) suggests that the following commercial clothing collection companies and/or charities could be operating in Runnymede without a licence -

 - Your Donation Ltd (Boot out Breast Cancer) - June 2019

 - Giving Support Limited (Breast Cancer Research Aid) - July 2020

 - Fundraising Support Ltd (Leukaemia Myeloma Research UK) - November 2020

 We have also been advised by East London Textiles that they have ended their contractual arrangement with Leukaemia Care and Kidney Research UK but some 'fake and bogus' bags have been reported and East London Textiles 'will actively involve the relevant Police service and all other regulatory body to ensure that the unlawful distribution or discard of such bags is stopped.'
 Please report any such sightings to us.

 The following application has been received within the last 12 months but no licence was granted.
 This could be because further information has been requested from the applicant and is still being considered.